tu-team/2/doc/design-specification/how-to-specification.md

 ## Samples

-Each how-to represent a automated script called by executor module.
-For example we have a reciept to fix the Problem:
+Each solution is used by Applicator.
+For example request to fix the Problem:

 ```
 1. Login to Domain\Server